 Drinking may cause people to ignore their health needs.
 A 2013 study published in the journal Acta Diabetologica indicated that alcohol use can reduce adherence to self-care recommendations for diabetes treatment, such as exercising or monitoring glucose levels.

 We have programs designed specifically for you.

 If you have diabetes, heavy or binge drinking can be dangerous.
 But moderate drinking can be less risky if you remain cognizant of your health while using alcohol.
-Before you go to a bar or attend social situations that serve alcohol, consider these strategies for protecting your health.
+Before you go to a bar or attend social drinking situations, consider these strategies for protecting your health.

 It’s a good idea to wear identification to inform people that you are diabetic.
 Medical ID such as a necklace, bracelet or keychain will alert others that your symptoms of intoxication may actually be signs of hypoglycemia.
 And it may discourage bartenders from serving you too much alcohol.